-- You will be able to come into hospital on the day of your operation, however this depends on your general health and in some cases it may be necessary for you to be admitted the day before your surgery.
-Please make sure you contact the ward before you leave home to check bed availability. - Please bring any medication you are taking into hospital. - Please leave all cash and valuables at home.
+- You are normally able to come into hospital on the day of your operation.
+This depends on your general health and in some exceptional cases it may be necessary for you to be admitted the day before your surgery.
+Please bring any medication you are taking into hospital. - Please leave all cash and valuables at home.
 If you need to bring valuables into hospital, these can be sent to General Office for safekeeping.
 General Office is open between 8.30 and 4.30 Monday to Friday.
 Therefore, if you are discharged outside these times we will not be able to return your property until General Office is open.
 The Trust does not accept responsibility for items not handed in for safekeeping. - You will be asked to remove jewellery plain band rings can be worn but they will be taped. - Please leave body piercings at home.
 False nails and nail polish will also need to be removed if worn. - If you are on regular medication, you will be told to take this if necessary. - You will be asked to put on a gown and disposable underwear. - A bracelet with your personal details will be attached to your wrist. - You may be prescribed some medication to take before your operation by the anaesthetist.
-A member of the nursing staff will give this to you. - A porter will take you to the operating theatre. - Your dentures, glasses or hearing aid can stay with you on your journey to the operating theatre. - When you arrive in the theatre area, you will be asked to put on a disposable hat and you will be taken to the anaesthetic room.
+A member of the nursing staff will give this to you. - A nurse and porters will take you to the operating theatre. - If you wear dentures, reading glasses or hearing aid(s), these items can remain with you in the operating department, to use as required.
+During your surgery your items are labelled and kept safely within the operating department.
+Theatre and recovery ward staff have to sign that they have received your items when you arrive in theatre and also when you leave the department.
+Ward nursing staff sign when your items are returned to the ward and your safe-keeping. - When you arrive in the theatre area, you will be asked to put on a disposable hat. - The ward nurse will then leave you and you will be taken to the anaesthetic room.
 Here a theatre nurse will check your details with you.